brillerkim/brillerkim.github.io/about.md

 2018.01~ 도자로 다른 것 만들기.
 Let's make something other than a dish.
 (Ceramic Workshop) Studio Pie, Seoul, South Korea<br>
 <br>
 <br>
 Based in Korea, Kim creates art works using clay and ceramic.
-Majored in fine art, she also learned traditional ceramic making.
 She is interested in reinterpretation of ceramic in contemporary art.
 Combining ceramic/clay with other medium, she creates narrative and context.
 As below, Kim creates a single form of clay/ceramic and transforms that form, combining with other medium.
 <br>